imanewkm/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11-directories_permissions > adds execute permission to all subdirectories of the current directory 12-directory_permissions > making a dir and preset permissions 13-change_group > change group
+11-directories_permissions > adds execute permission to all subdirectories of the current directory 12-directory_permissions > making a dir and preset permissions 13-change_group > change group 100-change_owner_and_group > change owner and grp owner of all files